franklinobasy/athina/README.md

 ### Why I feel this is a comprehensive dataset.

-After critically going through the generated dataset, I am confident that it is comprehensive because of the fact that each question addresses different possible topics or sections in the pdfs.
+After critically going through the generated dataset, I am confident that it is comprehensive because of the fact that each question addresses different possible topics or sections in the provided pdf.

-As I mentioned earlier, I extracted different sections/topic to inform the giskard agent properly.
+As I mentioned earlier, I extracted different sections/topics from the provided to inform the giskard agent properly.

 Here's my jupyter [`notebook`](notebooks/test_rag.ipynb)